‘Big Brother 20’ Week 6 Spoilers: Major Backdoor Plan In Motion

 Warning: This article contains spoilers for Season 20 of Big Brother.

 Week 6 of Big Brother has yet to play out on television, but those watching the live feeds know this has been the most tumultuous week by far in the house.
-Last Thursday, viewers watched as Rachel Swindler was blindsided by her own alliance and was the fifth house-guest eliminated of the season.
+Last Thursday, viewers watched as Rachel Swindler was blindsided by her own alliance and was the fifth houseguest eliminated of the season.
 Her new rival, Angela Rummans, became the new Head of Household and since Thursday the entire house has been turned upside down.

 As the Inquisitr previously reported, Angela placed Angie “Rockstar” Lantry on the block alongside Scottie Salton.
 Those nominations didn’t hold after the seasons first Hacker Competition took place.
-Haleigh Broucher became the first hacker of the season, and with this power, she removed Scottie from the block anonymously and replaced him with Tyler Crispin.
-No one knows who the hacker is, as house-guests were informed privately if they won the competition or not and Haleigh has kept it to herself.
+Haleigh Broucher became the first hacker of the season, and with this power, she removed Scottie from the block anonymously and replaced him with Tyler Crispen.
+No one knows who the hacker is, as houseguests were informed privately if they won the competition or not and Haleigh has kept it to herself.

 After Tyler was put up next to Rockstar on the block, the entire house began speculating on who the hacker was.
 Many pointed their fingers at Bayleigh Dayton which has caused her to become target number one this week.
 Angela ended up winning the Power of Veto competition and has vowed to her “Level 6” alliance that she will remove Tyler from the block.
 The fitness model has gone back and forth between putting Scottie back up on the block, or backdooring Bayleigh.